JoaoF17/Python_projects/README.md

 ## Password Manager app
 An app that creates randomized passwords and stores passwords in a .txt file.
 App created using tkinter.

+## Flash Card Project
+Learning app, in this case to learn french, that keeps track of the words we know and don't know.